SAMexpert logo

 CSP Hoster Program explained

-CSP Hoster is a relatively new program for Microsoft partners, allowing hosting companies to pre-build SaaS applications and hosted desktop solutions using their own keys and media.
+CSP Hoster is a licensing program for Microsoft partners.
+It allows hosting companies to pre-build SaaS applications and hosted desktop solutions using their own keys and media.

 What is a CSP Hoster?

-CSP Hoster or "Cloud Solution Provider-Hoster" is a hosting provider or outsourcer who is an enrolled member of the Microsoft CSP Hoster program.
+CSP Hoster, or "Cloud Solution Provider-Hoster", is a hosting provider or outsourcer enrolled in the Microsoft CSP Hoster program.

 Is it required to host CSP licences for end clients?

-No. From October 01, 2022, unless you are Amazon, Alibaba, Google or Microsoft, you may allow your end clients to bring their subscription licenses to your shared and dedicated hosting platforms.
+No. From October 01, 2022, unless you are Amazon, Alibaba, Google or Microsoft, you may allow your end clients to bring their subscription licenses to your shared and dedicated hosting platforms via the Flexible Virtrualisation Benefit.
 You do not have to become a CSP Hoster.

 I am a CSP Hoster.
 May I use my CSP licenses to provide hosting services?